Values Awards 2026 – The Winners!

 This award is for an individual who continues to innovate, develop and grow within their role to improve their service/team and the care of service users/patients.

-Dr Ikhlaq Ahmed has been nominated for his compassionate, inclusive and committed approach to mental health care, alongside his continued innovation and professional growth across Home Treatment and inpatient services.
+Dr Ikhlaq Ahmed is a deserving recipient of Silver for his compassionate, inclusive and committed approach to mental health care, alongside his innovation and professional growth as a consultant psychiatrist.
+He has strengthened patient care pathways across Home Treatment and inpatient services through evidence based practice.

-Akshaya Jacobs – Secure Care & Offender Health
+Lamin Faal – Secure Care and Offender Health

-East Neighbourhood Mental Health team – Integrated Community Care & Recovery
+Annie Bradley – Integrated Community Care and Recovery

-Health Care HMP Birmingham – Secure Care & Offender Health
+Aprill Sallah – Secure Care and Offender Health

 Team of the Year Professional Support Services Award